nicholas-alonzo/GitHub-Repo-Analysis/README.md

 - [BigQuery](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos)

 __Methodology__
-For full details refer to [Sampling Process](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/SamplingProcess.ipynb) on how repositories were selected and [BigQuery Processing](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/BigQueryProcessing_na.ipynb) on how events were processed into a database.
+For full details refer to [Sampling Process](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/SamplingProcess.ipynb) on how repositories were selected and [BigQuery Processing](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/BigQueryProcessing_na.ipynb) on how events were processed into a sqlite database.

 __Event Exploration and Analysis__
 The analyses can be found [here](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/Event-Exploration_na.ipynb) by Nicholas Alonzo and [here](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/Event-Exploration_ql.ipynb) by Quan Li.

 __Data Files__
-All data files referenced in Sampling Process and BigQuery Processing can be downloaded from [here](https://mega.nz/#F!LZ0jQQDZ!K4p6b9afXmBYZ2rDhyv5zQ).
+All data files referenced in Sampling Process and BigQuery Processing can be downloaded [here](https://mega.nz/#F!LZ0jQQDZ!K4p6b9afXmBYZ2rDhyv5zQ).
 The most important downloads are github.db used in the analyses and GitHub-Diagram.png to view the database schema.

 ## Issues: Characteristics and Closing Efficiency
 1. What are the most common words shared among issue titles when they are first opened?
 (Q - HP)